From hanging out with penguins to climbing Table Mountain, here are some awesome, fun things to do in Cape Town, South Africa.

 6) Climb Lions Head

 Perched high above Cape Town and dividing Camps Bay and the city is the mountain peak called Lions Head.
 From the top, exhausted hikers are presented with captivating views of the city, ocean, and neighbouring Table Mountain.
 It is also one of the best places in the city to see the sun go down.
+The captivating view is a Cape Town must see!

 Be warned though, climbing Lions Head is no walk in the park.
 Wear appropriate shoes, bring plenty of water, and don’t forget a flashlight or torch for the trip down.